What's in this article?

 You’ve likely heard about the option of buying leads, and may have purchased leads in the past.
 Or perhaps you’ve read online that the key to generating mortgage leads is through “SEO” whatever that means, right?

-Let’s break down the full ecosystem and potential sources of all mortgage leads coming from online.
+In this complete guide to generating mortgage leads, I’ll break down the full ecosystem and potential sources of online mortgage leads.

 This includes top lead providers, tips on how to set up your own mortgage lead generation funnel, as well as advice to nurture your lead until they’re ready to close a mortgage loan.